16 March 2017

 Explore the colourful stalls of Greenmarket Square.
 (Image: InnOnTheSquare)

-Some people prefer to start their tour at Long Street (you can hop on and off from wherever you like), but if you decide to hop off and explore, make sure you head downstairs to our Travel Depot for a bunch of exciting add-ons to your visit!
+Some people prefer to start their tour at Long Street STOP 5 (you can hop on and off from wherever you like), but if you decide to hop off and explore, make sure you head downstairs to our ProfessorKato)

 The unmistakable pink walls of the Mount Nelson Hotel welcome you to what is recognised as one of the best high teas in the world.
 Sandwiches, scones and a variety of sweet treats, plus a proper tea service and all the ritual that goes with it, make this a worthy stop.